DataResponsibly/DataSynthesizer/README.md

 >
 > DataSynthesizer is developed in Python 3.5.2 and with some third-party modules, including
 >
-> - Numpy, Scipy, Pandas, dateutil (available in Anaconda 4.2.0)
+> - NumPy, SciPy, Pandas, dateutil (available in Anaconda 4.3.0)
 > - faker https://github.com/joke2k/faker
 Given a private dataset, DataSynthesizer can generate a synthetic dataset for release to public.
-It infers the data types and domains for the attributes in dataset.
+It infers data types and domains of the attributes in dataset.
 Histograms are used to model the distribution of each attribute.
-Synthetic dataset is sampled from the histograms or sampled uniformly from the inferred domains.
+Synthetic dataset is sampled from the histograms or uniformly sampled from the inferred domains.
+It also applies differential privacy to the histograms before sampling from them.

 ## Data types
  The DataSynthesizer currently supports 4 basic data types.